hisunjiang/hisunjiang/README.md

 ### Hi, this is Qiang Sun 👋
-- 🔭 I’m currently a graduate student at Chongqing University majoring in Electrical Engineering
+- 🔭 A graduate student at Chongqing University majoring in Electrical Engineering;
-- 😄 I'm interested in brain-computer interface, machine learning, and robotics
+- 😄 Interested in brain-computer interface, machine learning, and robotics;
-- 👯 I love photography and beer ~
+- 👯 love photography and beer ~